 Disbursement of financial aid

-Your financial aid award is based on full-time enrollment.
-If you plan to be enrolled less than full-time, complete the Student Information Update form [pdf].
+Students enrolled less than full-time must complete the Student Information Update form.
 Financial aid funds may be prorated for less than full-time enrollment.
 Below is the definition for both full-time and half-time enrollment.
-Make certain to return the Student Information Update form so your funds are not delayed and can be disbursed to you in a timely manner; each financial aid type has different disbursement requirements.
+Students MUST submit the Student Information Update form to prevent a delay in their financial aid disbursement.
+Each type of aid has different disbursement requirements.

 - 12 units for an undergraduate, postbaccalaureate or credential program.